dl90/challenges/marketing/seo.md

 * traffic
 * keywords

-## Offsite
+### Off-page

+* backlink: other pages linking to you
+  * from sites with creditability = better SEO

+Link building: process of acquiring links to your site

+* natural: based on content worth linking to
+* outreach: ask sites/bloggers to link
+* quantity and quality both important

 ## Local SEO

 local businesses and their website [google](https://www.google.com/business/)

 * geographically based
-* name, address, phone, website, consistency
+* name, address, phone, website, consistency (NAP)
 * reviews